Branched-Chain Amino Acids (BCAAs) have grown in popularity in recent years, in large part, due to their impact on the muscle-building process.

 Both resistance and endurance exercise causes microscopic tears in your muscle tissues, which experts refer to as exercise-induced muscle damage or EIMD.

 The enzymes creatine kinase (CK) and lactate dehydrogenase (LD) play an important role in EIMD.
-It appears that BCAA supplementation before exercise and during exercise decreases both CK and LD.
+However, it appears that BCAA supplementation before exercise and during exercise decreases both CK and LD.

 Less EIMD results in less delayed onset muscle soreness (DOMS) and improved recovery.

 Although there are some BCAAs in protein, protein itself hasn’t been shown to reduce muscle damage or enhance recovery.
-This makes BCAAs crucial supplements for any athlete or fitness enthusiast who trains daily.
+This makes BCAAs a crucial supplement for any athlete or fitness enthusiast who trains daily.

 4. Prevent Muscle Protein Breakdown (MPB)